Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Methodology

+Figure \ref{fig_cost_occ_boxes} shows the variation of cost data between reactor types and readiness levels.
+FOAK cost data are not available for MSRs.
+In general, NOAK estimates are more numerous than FOAK estimates.
+Further, on average, NOAK estimates are lower than FOAK estimates by several thousand USD per kW.
+This indicates widespread expectations of future cost digressions despite lack of precedence \cite{koomey_reply_2017, grubler_costs_2010, markard_destined_2020}.
+Figure \ref{fig_cost_occ_points} shows the distribution of OCC values over time.
+The x-axis shows either the publication year or, if available, the stated reference year.
+Tables \ref{tab:occ_data}, \ref{tab:om_fix_data} and \ref{tab:om_var_data} in Appendix \ref{secA3} summarize cost data for OCC, as well as for fixed and variable operational costs for various reactor types.
+Fewer data points were identified for these cost data than for OCC, and information could not be found for each reactor type.

-\subsection{Nuclear Cost Assumptions}
+\subsubsection{Nuclear Cost Assumptions}

 From obtained OCC data, total capital costs are calculated following \citet{rothwell_economics_2016} by accounting for a uniform seven years of construction time and weighted average cost of capital of 10\%.
-Input parameters that differ depending on reactor type and readiness level are given in Table \ref{tab:input_data}.
-Due to the heterogeneity of provided data, OM costs are combined from fixed and variable values following the approach used in \citet{goke_flexible_2023}.
-They explicitly exclude fuel costs that are included as a spererate value.
+We conduct a step-by-step scenario approach to determine cut-in costs for different nuclear technologies.
+In ten deterministic scenarios, we reduce OCC for each considered nuclear technology from the mean FOAK value to the minimum NOAK via linear interpolation.
+Further relevant input parameters are given in Table \ref{tab:input_data} and reflect mean NOAK values from the literature.
+Due to the heterogeneity of provided data, OM costs are combined from fixed and variable values following the approach used in \citet{goke_flexible_2025}.
+These OM costs explicitly exclude fuel costs that are included as a separate value.
 Further, we assume uniform capacity factors of 90\% and operational lifetimes of 40 years.
 To match other model input cost parameters, cost data for nuclear given in USD-2019 were converted to EUR-2020 with an inflation rate of 1.4\% and an exchange rate of 0.8929.